lambdaclass/concrete/ROADMAP.md

 fixture or reasoned exemption, API snapshot entry, and evidence/authority/ failure classification fails CI.
 This extends the existing five-fact manifest and compiled-coverage machinery; do not create a parallel review database.

+### Task R-0438

+**Objective:** Generate the semantically-dark-construct inventory from compiler constructors, and make the docs-drift gate check claims rather than paths.

+`docs/PROOF_STORY_MATRIX.md` is what `docs/README.md` calls "the 'no semantically dark constructs' inventory": every construct must be `proved`, `enforced`, `reported`, `assumed`, or `trusted`.
+It has 30 hand-written rows, and grep counts zero occurrences of `defer`, `newtype`, `function pointer`, `monomorph`, `indirect`, `generic`, `import`, and `module`.

+Line that up against the defect corpus.
+Bug 050 was indirect calls through function pointers; 051 was generic-enum monomorphization; 054 is monomorphized name collision; 044 was renamed generic imports; 055 is sibling import aliases;
+039 and 045 were import-alias and match-binder identity.
+Every one lived in a row the inventory does not have.
+The constructs the language added on top of the proved fragment — generics, indirect dispatch, module/import identity — are exactly the ones never enumerated.
+A hand-maintained inventory of a growing language lags, and this one lagged by seven constructs and seven bugs.

+Derive the row set from AST/Core constructors the way the backend capability matrix is keyed on `SInst`/`STerm`/`Ty` constructors, so adding a construct fails the gate until its story, evidence, and named gap are declared.
+Same principle, same machinery family, no parallel database.

+Second leg, same task because it is the same failure: extend `scripts/tests/check_docs_drift.sh` past path resolution to claim checking.
+It is 91 lines and 3 checks (paths resolve, `--report` kinds exist, roadmap IDs are well-formed) over 126 docs of which 106 assert a `Status:`.
+Nothing checks whether a normative claim is still true, which is why in one session `LANGUAGE_INVARIANTS.md` #4 asserted a rule the checker does not enforce, `KNOWN_HOLES.md`'s OPEN section read empty while seven defects were open, `LANGUAGE_GAPS.md`'s two "remaining findings" were both already shipped, `DEFER.md` called move-after-defer "not yet specified or gated" when it is diagnosed as E0206, `LANGUAGE_SHAPE.md:47` contradicted `OWNERSHIP_MODEL.md:92-95` on linear rebind, and `FAILURE_STRATEGY.md:74` said "there are no destructors" while `impl Destroy` and generated drop glue ship.
+A `Status: stable reference` doc must cite the gate or fixture backing its normative claims, and aspirational behavior may not appear in the present tense beside a current guarantee.

+Gate: the generated matrix fails on a newly added constructor with no declared story; the drift gate fails on each of the six stale claims above, reproduced as fixtures; and a mutation removing a row or a claim check proves both go red.

 ### Phase 7 Completion Contract